CalebTheGame/AppxSilhouette/README.md

   - log: relative path to output file
   - csv: relative path to output csv file
   - append: if true, appends the results to an existing csv file, elsewhere, a new file is created

+## Map-Reduce code
+This code exploits the java Apache SPark official APIs and libraries.

+## Usage
+You can exploit the Main method contained in altierif.research.Main to perform tests and experiments

+The Main admits various kinds of operations

+### Generation
+This functionality is actually deprecated, will be replaced by a new one, aligned with the sequential version

+### importDb

+example: spark-submit --class altierif.research.Main jarfile mode importDb  source infile path outfile

+Imports a clustered dataset (format: csv with one header line, each line with elements values and cluster index) and stores it as a Dataset<Row> with features column saved as a DenseArray.
+Parameters:
+  - source: relative path to the source file ON THE HDFS
+  - path: relative path to the position ON HDFS where the Dataset object is stored

+### importDb2

+example: spark-submit --class altierif.research.Main jarfile mode importDb  source infile path outfile

+Imports a clustered dataset (format: csv with one header line, each line with elements values and cluster index) and stores it as a Dataset<Row> with features column saved as a simple array od doubles.
+Used to import datasets to be processed using Spark default API.
+Parameters:
+  - source: relative path to the source file ON THE HDFS
+  - path: relative path to the position ON HDFS where the Dataset object is stored